 - creating a private trust company; and

 - setting up a family office.

 In addition, this book explores risk and reputation management, addresses diminished capacity and provides the essential requirements of wealth infrastructure, the philanthropic framework and the future of global investing.

-Edited by Barbara Hauser, Editor of The International Family Offices Journal and the new edition of Family Offices: The STEP Handbook for Advisers, this new handbook will provide essential reading for all private client advisers, wherever they are based.
+Edited by Barbara Hauser, Editor of The International Family Offices Journal and the latest edition of Family Offices: The STEP Handbook for Advisers, this handbook will provide essential reading for all private client advisers, wherever they are based.